 More information can be found in the Child Protection Policy.
-This policy is complemented and supported by other school policies and practices e.g. Equal Opportunities Policy, PSHCE Policy, Safer Recruitment and Vetting, etc.
+This policy is complemented and supported by other school policies and practices e.g. PSHCE Policy, Safer Recruitment and Vetting, etc.

-Looked After Children and Previously Looked After Children
+Looked After Children and Previously Looked After Children/Children in Care (CiC)

-A child who is being looked after by their local authority is known as a Child in Care (CiC) or Looked after Child (LAC).
+A child who is being looked after by their Local Authority is known in Warrington as a Child in Care (CiC).
 They might be living:

-- with foster parents - at home with their parents under the supervision of social services - in residential children's homes - other residential settings like schools or secure units.
+- with foster parents - at home with their parents under the supervision of social services - in residential children's homes - other residential settings like schools or secure units